Eli Stines (email@example.com)

 Systems of linear equations, determinants, vector spaces, linear transformations, orthogonality, least-squares methods, eigenvalues and eigenvectors.
 Emphasis on methods and techniques.
 Only one of MATH 207 and MATH 317 may be counted toward graduation.

-Chapter and Section references are to Elementary Linear Algebra 7th ed.
+Chapter and Section references are to Lay, Linear Algebra 5th ed.

-Times are suggested based on a 15-week semester of 44 class meetings, allowing 8 days for review and exams.
+Times are suggested based on a 15-week semester of 44 class meetings, allowing for three unit exams, and two weeks worth of classes for review and exams.

 |Chapters 3 and 4